verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch/README.md

 })
 ```

-Alright so let's look at what's happening here.
+Alright, Let's look at what's happening here.
 First we mock the Redux store using `const mockStore = configureMockStore([thunkMiddleware])`.
 By doing this we can dispatch actions without them triggering any reducer logic.
-For each test, to mock `fetch` using `fetchMock.get()` and make it return whatever we want.
+For each test, we mock `fetch` using `fetchMock.get()` and make it return whatever we want.
 What we actually test using `expect()` is which series of actions have been dispatched by the store, thanks to the `store.getActions()` function from `redux-mock-store`.
 After each test we restore the normal behavior of `fetch` with `fetchMock.restore()`.

 Let's now test our reducer, which is much easier.